 Marshall Point Lighthouse, located at the tip of the St. George Peninsula in Port Clyde, Maine, is a beloved maritime landmark.
-Built in 1832, this lighthouse has served as a vital navigational aid for vessels entering Port Clyde Harbor.
+Established in 1832, this lighthouse has served as a vital navigational aid for vessels entering Port Clyde Harbor.

 The station gained additional fame when it appeared in the 1994 film Forrest Gump.
 Today, it remains an active light maintained by the U.S. Coast Guard, with the surrounding grounds open to the public for exploration and scenic enjoyment.